What will happen after treatment for endometrial cancer?

-An important part of your treatment plan is a specific schedule of follow-up visits after treatment to see if the cancer has come back.
+Endometrial cancer is most likely to come back within the first few years after treatment, so an important part of your treatment plan is a specific schedule of follow-up visits after treatment is finished.
 How often you need to be seen depends mostly on what stage your cancer was.

-Women who had low grade endometrioid cancers (grades 1 and 2) that were stage IA may be seen every 6 months for the first year after treatment, and then yearly after that.
-If the cancer was stage IB or II, follow-up visits are more frequent – every 3 months for the first year, then every 6 months for the next 4 years, and then once a year.
+- If the cancer was stage IB or II low grade endometrioid cancers (grades 1 and 2), follow-up visits are more frequent – every 3 months for the first year, then every 6 months for the next 4 years, and then once a year.

-For women with higher stage or grade cancers (stages III or IV, or cancers that were grade III, including papillary serous, clear cell, or carcinosarcomas), follow-up visits may occur even more often.
+- For women with higher stage or grade cancers (stages III or IV, or cancers that were grade III, including papillary serous, clear cell, or carcinosarcomas), follow-up visits may be needed even more often.
 Experts recommend visits every 3 months for the first 2 years, every 6 months for the next 3 years, and then yearly after that.
-Most endometrial cancer recurrences are found within the first few years of follow-up.

 During each follow-up visit, the doctor will do a pelvic exam (using a speculum) and check for any enlarged lymph nodes in the groin area.
 A Pap test may also be done to look for cancer cells in the upper part of the vagina, near the area where the uterus used to be, but it is no longer recommended as a matter of routine due to the low chance of detecting a recurrence.
 Sometimes a CA 125 blood test is done as a part of follow-up, but this is also not needed in all patients.
 The doctor will also ask about any symptoms that might point to cancer recurrence or side effects of treatment.
 Most endometrial cancer recurrences are found based on symptoms, so it is very important that you tell your doctor exactly how you are feeling.